 The Education Program currently maintains a 97% high school graduation rate!
 These students would not have been able to accomplish this without the financial and program support we provide.
 The program began in 2003 with 17 students.
-In 2014 we have 155 students enrolled in the program.
-Our goal for 2015 is 175.
+In 2020 we have 225 students enrolled in the program.
 The families enthusiastically support their children in the program.
-The $250 scholarship provided by Honduras Good Works does not cover all the costs.
+The $275 scholarship provided by Honduras Good Works does not cover all the costs.
 Parents are expected to contribute a portion.
 This ensures their commitment and support.

 We have observed a new and unexpected trend in the villages with our Education Program.
 Reverendo Dagoberto reports that teenage pregnancy is now the exception rather than the rule.
 There are criteria students must meet to enter and stay in the program.
 One of those is avoiding pregnancy.
 Parents at home help.
 They are now enforcing new standards of behavior for their children because they understand getting an education is their child’s best hope for a better future.

-As little as $250 can send a student to school for an entire year.
+As little as $275 can send a student to school for an entire year.
 Graduation from high school means these students can find good jobs to support their families.
-Some of our students are wanting to go on to college or a trade school.
+Many of our students want to go on to college or a trade school.

 For these villagers, that means education stops at the sixth grade for two reasons: there are no secondary schools in these tiny villages, and the families cannot afford to send their children to secondary school.
 Statistics worldwide have shown that people with only a sixth grade education are destined to a life of poverty because they will be denied jobs that require more education.
 Poverty, then, is perpetuated in these remote villages.
 Boys without a high school education typically join their fathers in the fields, migrate to the cities for low paying, unskilled labor jobs, or get into criminal activity or gangs.
 Some attempt illegal immigration to the United States.
 Girls stay at home and help with siblings until they start having babies of their own, often as young as 12-14 years of age.